Sean Harris

-Harris won a British Academy Television Award for Best Actor for his role in the miniseries Southcliffe (2013) and received three consecutive nominations for the BIFA Award for Best Supporting Actor.
+Harris won a British Academy Television Award for Best Actor for his role in the miniseries Southcliffe (2013) and received three consecutive nominations for the BIFA for Best Supporting Actor.

 Early life and education

-Harris was born just outside Woodbridge, Suffolk, and grew up in Lowestoft, Suffolk.
-He attended Denes High School, now the Ormiston Denes Academy in Lowestoft, Suffolk.
+Harris was born on 1 June 1966 in Bethnal Green and grew up in Lowestoft, Suffolk.
+He attended Denes High School, now the Ormiston Denes Academy, in Lowestoft.

 At 23, he moved to London to train at the Drama Centre London from 1989 to 1992.